Thank you for reading our post, please rate this article at the end.

 Another tip I like when keeping bugs away while camping is securing my tent and ensuring no bugs can get inside.

-So, when I set up my tent, I ensure it’s all zipped up all the time, and when climbing up, I only zip it enough to squeeze in.
-This helps to brush off any bugs on your clothes and ensure no other unwanted visitors get inside.
+So, when I set up my tent, I make sure it’s zipped up all the time, and when climbing in, I only zip it enough to squeeze in.
+This helps to brush off any bugs on your clothes and ensures no other unwanted visitors get inside.

 And when you’re inside, do a quick check and hunt down any bugs that may have snuck inside.